Specialists in liver and lung diseases

 Doctors work together to help people with rare or complex conditions that affect the liver and lungs.
 The transplantation program at Mayo Clinic is generously funded in part by the Ike and Candy Brown Transplant Research Fund in Honor of Michael J. Krowka, M.D.

-When you come to Mayo Clinic for help with a liver-lung condition, such as hepatopulmonary syndrome or pulmonary hypertension associated with liver disease (also known as portopulmonary hypertension), you'll find a team of experts who take the time to listen to your concerns and consider every aspect of your care.
+The Liver-Lung Program helps people with conditions that affect the liver and lungs.
+These include hepatopulmonary syndrome, pulmonary hypertension related to liver disease, hereditary hemorrhagic telangiectasia and alpha-1 antitrypsin deficiency.
+You'll find a team of experts who take the time to listen to your concerns and consider every aspect of your care.

 Conditions that affect the liver and lungs can be rare, serious or complex.
 They can become progressively worse, even fatal, if not properly treated.
 It's important that you get appropriate care to treat your symptoms and prolong your life.
 The multispecialty team of the Liver-Lung Program includes experts in lung disease (pulmonology), liver disease (hepatology), transplant surgery, anesthesia and critical care.
 These doctors are committed to finding the best solution for you and working with you to develop a personalized care plan.